MikeR94/CI-Project-Milestone-1/README.md

 * The font came from [Google Fonts](https://fonts.google.com/)
 * The colour palette was displayed by [Coolors](https://coolors.co/)
 * The icons came from [Font Awesome](https://fontawesome.com/)
-* The responsive preview image at the top of the page came from  [Techsini](https://techsini.com/multi-mockup/index.php)
+* The responsive preview image at the top of the README.md came from  [Techsini](https://techsini.com/multi-mockup/index.php)
 * The responsive Youtube video came from a [YouTube Tutorial](https://www.youtube.com/watch?v=0L8cQ9nRtuE&t=671s)
 * The JavaScript code for the responsive navigation bar was provided and taught to me by brother [Jack Ralph](https://github.com/jackralph)
 * The text content came from [NHS](https://www.nhs.uk/live-well/exercise/guide-to-yoga/) and [HealthLine](https://www.healthline.com/health/fitness-exercise/beginner-yoga-poses)